-Made on a spectacularly tiny budget of £350 ($550) as part of his Master thesis, London-based creative Kris Clarkin demonstrates with immaculate delivery, that you don’t need money to make magic.
-"I managed to pull together a decent team of people and some good equipment," he says.
-"Main elements were shot on the Red One Camera and Stevie Russell, the DOP recently won a Young Director's Award at Cannes for a spec ad he shot and directed."
+Made on the spectacular tiny budget of £350 ($550) as part of his Master thesis, London-based creative Kris Clarkin demonstrates with immaculate delivery, that you don’t need money to make magic.
+“I managed to pull together a decent team of people and some good equipment,” he says.
+“Main elements were shot on the Red One Camera and Stevie Russell, the DOP recently won a Young Director’s Award at Cannes for a spec ad he shot and directed.”

 Clarkin created this live-action opening title sequence for a proposed film adaptation of the book Kill Your Friends, which addresses the age-old unholy trinity of sex, drugs and champagne against the debaucherous backdrop of late 90s Britpop hedonism.

 Capturing a darkly exhilarating tone, the sequence is nonetheless infused with the humour which runs through this rock’n’roll tome, functioning at once as a mood-maker and the film’s opening sequence – a double-edged technique, says Clarkin, which he has yet to encounter in his extensive survey of film title genres.